 Over the past few years

 Nektarios initially, after the end of World War I and the dismissal of Theokletos due to his assignment to Eleftherios Venizelos along with other bishops, believed that things could be smoothed out.
 However, his initial optimism was cut short when he was accused of immorality by his religious mother in 1918.
 However, the Athens prosecutor's research and investigation quickly proved the falsity of the daughter's mother, who had voluntarily entered the convent.
-Because of this, but also because of the clergy on the island, who envied him, thinking he was taking all their "clientele" and accused him behind his back, he actually failed to realize his dream of recognizing the monastery.
+Because of this, but also because of the clergy on the island, who envied him, believing that he was taking all their "clientele" and accused him behind his back, he actually failed to realize his dream of recognizing the monastery.
 But always faithful to the Gospel, the example Christ, writings of St. Nicodemus the Athonite, believed completely in God's justice.
 He was quiet, calm and patient in the face of all the accusations and humiliations to which he was subjected from time to time.

 The end of his life was painful.
 Chronic prostate disease, along with the passing years and the pains of life affected him.
 Even then he had plans.
 He wanted to establish a training school.
 In the end, he didn't make it.
 In 1920, he was admitted to Aretaio Hospital in Athens, where he was diagnosed with prostate cancer.
 On November 9 of the same year, Saint Nectarios died at the age of 74.
 The room where he fell asleep has today been transformed into a small shrine on the second floor of Areteion Hospital, decorated with icons of the Saint and vows by the faithful for the recovery of their loved ones hospitalized at the clinic.